by Vincent Rondinelli

 The violence of Mexican drug cartels has been at horrific levels for years.
 Under the six year term of Mexican President Felipe Calderon there were an estimated 60,000 drug related killings.
 Included in these numbers are politicians, journalists, and Americans.
 President Barack Obama deployed 1,200 National Guard troops to the boarder in 2010.
 Demand for drugs in the United States has fueled this violence.

 Marijuana plays a part of the drug violence seen on the border.
 Mexican think tank Mexican Competitiveness Institute claims that 22 to 30 percent of revenue earned by the cartels comes from marijuana.
 While the overall percentage of alcohol revenues generated for the crime syndicates of the 1920’s are not certain, they were a large portion.
 Stories like the St. Valentine’s Day Massacre and gun fights along Lake Erie disappeared after Repeal.
 This was welcomed by all and would be welcomed again.

-The momentum is shifting toward legalization of marijuana.
+The momentum is shifting toward legalization of marijuana law.
 Be ready.